Are you keeping up to date with the paperwork and recordkeeping?

 As a contractor, you know better than most that time is money.
 The drive to be successful, coupled with the never-ending list of tasks generated by running your own business, can lead many contractors to run themselves ragged.
 But that approach simply isn't sustainable.
 Beyond diminishing your quality of life, exhaustion and burnout will hurt your productivity and eventually your business will suffer.
 Independent contractors have to schedule their own regular breaks and vacations to rest and recharge.
 Having a vacation booked in advance can give you something to look forward to at the end of your busy season, and you don't even need to go anywhere.
 Just having some planned time off can work wonders for a person.

-If time and finances, or COVID-19, are a concern, consider a "staycation" during which you step away from work for a set period of time to connect with friends and family, or engage in activities you enjoy, such as your hobbies.
+If time and finances are a concern, or you just need a break from planning or to catch up on your personal life, consider a "staycation."
+It is important to step away from work to connect with friends and family, or engage in activities you enjoy.
 Whether you're in your home or a dreamy destination, however, make a commitment to not engage in any work--not email, not bookkeeping, not phone calls--except during emergencies.
 You will come back fresh and ready to grow your business and plan for the next busy season.

-Remember that you can always reach out to a Rocket Lawyer On Call® attorney to answer your legal questions.
-You can also get the legal help you need anywhere and on any device using the Rocket Lawyer Mobile App.
+If you have more questions about managing your business, reach out to a Rocket Lawyer network attorney for affordable legal advice.
+You can also get the legal help anywhere and on any device using the Rocket Lawyer Mobile App.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.